A Guide to Covance Clinical Trials

-The first step to participating in a clinical research study is to call our call center at 1-866-429-3700.
+The first step to participating in a clinical research study is to contact our call center at 1-866-429-3700.
 Our call center is open Monday – Friday from 7 a.m. to 8 p.m.
-Eastern Standard Time (6 a.m. to 7 p.m.
-Central Standard Time).
+EST (6 a.m. to 7 p.m.
+CST).
 The phone screen agents need to make sure you will pre-qualify for a study and will ask you a lot of questions about your medical history including any medicines you take.
 Please be honest and thorough in your answers.
 This is for your own safety.

 Once you pass the phone screen you will be scheduled for a screening appointment at the clinic.
 It is important to follow any fasting requirements before this appointment.
 Bring a current, valid, government ID with you and be on time.
 Not showing up for an appointment could hurt your chances of getting in a study later on.
 Please allow 2–4 hours for this appointment.

 Before any procedures are done in screening, you will be given an Informed Consent document to read.
 This is a very detailed overview of the entire study.
 This document will explain what the study drug is being tested for; how much of the drug you will receive, if any; all procedures that will be done on the study, including how many times we will take your blood and how much blood we will take; and any known side effects reported so far with this drug.
 It is very important that you read this entire document so you understand your role in the study and any potential risks.
 A trained staff member will be available to explain the study and answer any questions you may have.
 We ask you to sign this document so we know that you have read and understood it.
 This does not obligate you to do the study.